Java (485)

 </dependencies>

-- Append text to the paragraph.
+- Append the standard document properties to the StringBuilder instance.

 - Java